nextflow-io/nextflow/docs/script.md

 ```

 :::{warning}
-Variables can also be declared without `def` in many cases, but this practice is discouraged outside of simple code snippets because it can lead to a {ref}`race condition <cache-global-var-race-condition>`.
+Variables can also be declared without `def` in some cases.
+However, this practice is discouraged outside of simple code snippets because it can lead to a {ref}`race condition <cache-global-var-race-condition>`.
 :::

 ## Lists